 Use WooCommerce email marketing automation to deliver relevant content that keeps them engaged with your brand even after the purchase.
 This is especially important to maintain long-term value.

-If users abandon their carts, you can set up cart recovery campaigns to bring them back and recover lost costs.
+If users abandon their carts, you can set up cart-recovery campaigns to bring them back and recoup lost costs.

-To build your sales funnels in WordPress, we’ll use the FunnelKit Funnel Builder.
+Here’s the exact process to build your first WordPress sales funnel from scratch.
+Here, we'll use the FunnelKit Funnel Builder.

 You can create opt-in pages, landing pages, custom checkouts, order bumps, upsells, downsells, and thank you pages.

-You get free premium templates that can easily be imported and customized to meet your needs.
+Additionally, you get access to free premium templates that can easily be imported and customized to meet your needs.

 Setting up a WordPress sales funnel with FunnelKit is easy and available in free (lite) and premium versions.

-Once that’s done, follow the steps below to make your very own sales funnel in 6 simple steps.
+Once you've activated FunnelKit, follow the steps below to make your very own sales funnel in 6 simple steps.

 You'll be directed to the templates page.